René Laennec: Other medical contributions

 He developed the understanding of peritonitis and cirrhosis.
 Although the disease of cirrhosis was known, Laennec gave cirrhosis its name, using the Greek word (κιρρος kirrhos, tawny) that referred to the tawny, yellow nodules characteristic of the disease.

 He coined the term melanoma and described metastases of melanoma to the lungs.
 In 1804, while still a medical student, he was the first person to lecture on melanoma.
 This lecture was subsequently published in 1805.
 Laennec actually used the term melanose, which he derived from the Greek (μελαν, melan, mela) for "black".
 Over the years, there were bitter exchanges between Laennec and Dupuytren, the latter objecting that there was no mention of his work in this area and his role in its discovery.

-He also studied tuberculosis.
+He also studied phthisis pulmonalis (tuberculosis).
 Coincidentally, his nephew, Mériadec Laennec, is said to have diagnosed tuberculosis in Laennec using Laennec's stethoscope.
-Laennec wrote A Treatise on the Disease of the Chest, in which he focused on diseases of the chest such as phthisis pulmonalis (tuberculosis) and diagnostics such as pectoriloquy.
+Laennec wrote A Treatise on the Disease of the Chest, in which he focused on diseases of the chest such as tuberculosis and diagnostics such as pectoriloquy.
 He discussed the symptoms of Phthisis pulmonalis and what parts of the body it affects.
 It was written in an academic manner for learning purposes.

 Laennec advocated objective scientific observation.
 Professor Benjamin Ward Richardson stated in Disciples of Aesculapius that "the true student of medicine reads Laennec's treatise on mediate auscultation and the use of the stethoscope once in two years at least as long as he is in practice.
 It ranks with the original work of Vesalius, Harvey and Hippocrates."